alt: Illustration representing a code refactor concept (decorative)

 Identity Warning Signs

-• Lead introductions with tool or framework
+• Lead introductions with tool, stack, or technology

 • Default to familiar tools before gathering requirements or options